implse/Data_Structure_Python/README.md

 ##### Applications

 - Kosaraju Algorithm.
 - Detecting cycle.
-Checking whether a graph is a DAG or not.
+Checking whether a graph is a DAG (Directed Acyclic Graph)or not.
 - Generating mazes or finding way out of the maze.

+DAG : Directed Acyclic Graph is a finite directed graph with no directed cycles.

 ## Shortest Path Algorithm